PUNISHMENTS & REWARDS – CONSEQUENCES & DISCIPLINE: PATRICK TOMLINSON (2021)

 Traumatized children tend to have overactive responses and, as we’ve seen, these can make them aggressive, impulsive, and needy.
 These children are difficult, they are easy to upset and hard to calm, they may overreact to the slightest novelty or change and they often don’t know how to think before they act.
 Before they can make any kind of lasting change at all in their behavior, they need to feel safe and loved.
 Unfortunately, however, many of the treatment programs and other interventions aimed at them get it backwards: they take a punitive approach and hope to lure children into good behavior by restoring love and safety only if the children first start acting “better.”
 While such approaches may temporarily threaten children into doing what adults want, they can’t provide the long-term, internal motivation that will ultimately help them control themselves better and become more loving towards others.

 This doesn’t mean that adults should not be clear and firm about their expectations of the child’s behaviour, but within that, the child needs space to work things out for herself.
+Neither does it mean that adults should not be encouraging and supportive.
 Caregivers and other adults who are warm and provide clear and consistent expectations for children’s behaviour also encourage early conscience development (Eisenberg and Murphy, 1995; Kochanska, 1991, 1993, 1995).
 Pro-social role modelling plays a crucial role in showing the child morally responsible behaviour.

 Many traumatized children believe that the mistakes they make, or their negative behaviour has catastrophic and long-lasting consequences.
 They have learnt this through experience.
 A small misdemeanour may have resulted in a severely punitive or abusive response from a caregiver.
 In some cases, difficult behaviour may have been followed by a major change such as being taken into care.
 The child often believes he or she is ‘bad’ and responsible for whatever happens.